GustavoJoiaP/GustavoJoiaP/README.md

 ﻿<h1 align= "center"><b> 🌎 Hello World 🌎</b></h1>
 <h3> About Me</h3>
 - 🤝 My name is <a href="https://www.linkedin.com/in/gustavo-paziani-971426163/">Gustavo Joia Paziani</a><br>
-- 🇧🇷 I am Brazilian, born in São bernardo do Campo</a>, São Paulo 🌊<br>
+- 🇧🇷 I am Brazilian, born in São Bernardo do Campo</a>, São Paulo 🌊<br>
 - 📫 You can reach me at <a href="mailto:joia.gustavo@gmail.com">joia.gustavo@gmail.com</a><br>
 - 🎓 Bachelor of Computer Engineering<br>
 - 🎓 Pos graduate of Software Architecture in progress<br>